pawatsethaput/OpenBank/REST-API-V1.1.md

 * obp_from_date=DATE
 * obp_to_date=DATE

-Returns transactions of the account specified by ACCOUNT_ALIAS and mediated by VIEW_NAME Other available views might include public, team, shareholders and auditors.
+Returns transactions of the account specified by ACCOUNT_ALIAS and mediated by VIEW_PERMALINK Other available views might include public, team, shareholders and auditors.

 Returns:

 * Data specified by fields (default is to show all available fields)
 * Links related to pagination / search (optional)